zbarge/zeex/README.md

-# dbtrix
+# zeex
-A small file cleansing app.
+A PySide gui for working with text/spreadsheet files and databases.